-Hoyt is the field services director and an owner of Intermountain Embryonics.
+Hoyt is the owner and overseeing veterinarian of Intermountain Embryonics.
 Prior to opening Intermountain Embryonics, he worked as a large animal practitioner in the Magic Valley in Idaho for 3 years.
 Hoyt’s passion for innovation and bovine theriogenology have been influential in the growth and success of the business.

 Hoyt is from a farming community in Illinois and moved to Idaho with his wife, Rebecca, after they graduated from veterinary school in 2014.
 He attended Lake Forest College where he earned a bachelor’s degree in biology and then went on to earn his Doctor of Veterinary Medicine at the University of Illinois.
 He is certified with the American Embryo Transfer Association.

 In 2021, Hoyt and his family of four moved back to Illinois and have been assisting IE with operations remotely.
 Hoyt visits Twin Falls quarterly as our overseeing veterinarian and to answer any questions you may have.

 Dana Kerner was raised on a commercial cow/calf operation and backgrounding feedlot in Weiser, ID.
 She began her own herd of registered Hereford cattle in 2010 and has been actively involved in the beef industry since.
 Dana received a B.S. in Animal and Veterinary Sciences from the University of Idaho in 2019 where she discovered her passion for genetics and reproduction.
 She became an IE team member in 2020, fulfilling both field and lab duties as well as directing client relations.

 Dana is now our acting manager and works to ensure we assist our clients in meeting their embryo goals.
 Her passion for the company and dedication to our clients makes Dana a great resource for all of your IVF needs.